The Big Broadcast: Plot

-While walking back to the station, Leslie overhears an older couple listening to a record of Hornsby singing "Please" in their first-floor apartment window.
+While walking back to the station, Leslie overhears an older couple listening to a record of Crosby singing "Please" in their first-floor apartment window.
 Leslie then gets the idea to find a record and spin it on the air, hopeful that people would assume it to be a live performance.
 The husband in the apartment window rises out of his seat and tosses the record out the window, where it shatters against the sidewalk.
 Desperately, Leslie attempts to find a record of the song and gets into various comedic situations, usually ending with an ironic twist that leads to the next situation.
 Situations include finding a record store, only for it to be closed; finding the record store owner's apartment and enticing him downstairs, only to accidentally knock over the display, spilling records all over the floor; attempting to throw a pineapple at the glass to rob the store, only to hit a policeman instead; falling over a child's toy and landing on the record; knocking over a woman's grocery bag; accidentally trading her the record for a slab of meat; nearly having a person step on the record; and lastly, melting the record right before his ascent to the radio station.

 In a rush, Leslie asks for the curtains to be closed.
 He then plays the record on the air; however, as it is melted, it produces a humorously bad effect.
-The band begins to play "Please" and there is apparently no singer, as Hornsby continues to be absent.
+The band begins to play "Please" and there is apparently no singer, as Crosby continues to be absent.
 Seeing no other option, an anxious Leslie bursts into song, accompanying the band with vocals that are evidently untrained.
 He stumbles over the lyrics and cannot produce the correct whistling tones.

 Anita, listening to the broadcast, looks shocked as she recognizes Leslie's voice instead of Bing's.
 From her facial expression, it can be assumed that she finds Leslie brave and endearing and returns to her romance with Leslie.

-Just in time for the second verse, Hornsby returns and performs the song, improvising alternate lyrics as a message to Anita to take Leslie back as her fiancé.
-Hornsby, who actually has been feigning irresponsibility to bring Leslie and Anita together, succeeds in reuniting the former lovers.
+Just in time for the second verse, Crosby returns and performs the song, improvising alternate lyrics as a message to Anita to take Leslie back as her fiancé.
+Crosby, who actually has been feigning irresponsibility to bring Leslie and Anita together, succeeds in reuniting the former lovers.
 Mona is listening to him in the booth; she pouts and has a black eye as she listens to him sing, looking with admiration and fear upon him.
-The black eye insinuates that Hornsby had assaulted her earlier in the evening as punishment for leaving him and for her asking about Anita.
+The black eye insinuates that Crosby had assaulted her earlier in the evening as punishment for leaving him and for her asking about Anita.